 - District Committee Member (DCM): the DCM is the link between the group's GSRs and the Area's delegate to the General Service Conference and ought to represent the informed group conscience of the district.
-Among the DCM's responsibilities are: attend district meetings; keep GSRs informed about district, area and conference activities by ensuring oral and written reports are provided at the monthly District 72 Business Meeting; visit all groups in the district one time per year to keep them informed of General Service activities (the cost of fuel to drive to and from these groups to be reimbursed by District 72 upon receipt;) perform the responsibilities requested by the Area 40 Assembly; attend Area Assembly twice a year; attend Regional Service Conference and Regional Forum as District budget allows; serve as chairperson in absence of Alt.
-DCM.
-Is a member of the Finance Committee & participates in responsibilities related to the Finance Committee. - Alternate District Committee Member (Alt.
+Among the DCM's responsibilities are: attend district meetings; keep GSRs informed about district, area and conference activities; visit all groups in the district one time per year to keep them informed of General Service activities (the cost of fuel to drive to and from these groups to be reimbursed by District 72 upon receipt;) perform the responsibilities requested by the Area 40 Assembly; attend Area Assembly twice a year; attend Regional Service Conference and Regional Forum as District budget allows; serve as chairperson in absence of Alt.
+DCM. - Alternate District Committee Member (Alt.
 DCM): fills in if the DCM cannot attend district meetings or the Area Assemblies; serves as chairperson of the district meeting; plans agenda along with the DCM; shares the responsibilities (with the DCM) of visiting all groups in the district one time per year (the cost of fuel to drive to and from these groups to be reimbursed by District 72 upon receipt).
-May be asked to fill DCM term if DCM steps down.
-Communicates any important information by ensuring oral and written reports are provided at the monthly District 72 Business Meeting.
-Is a member of the Finance Committee & participates in responsibilities related to the Finance Committee.
-Maintains the District Guidelines (and any updates) by giving them to the Area 40 Webmaster to post.
+May be asked to fill DCM term if DCM steps down. - Secretary: maintains records of minutes of the district meetings and sends a copy to each group in the district and the Area 40 Archivist; sends a copy of the meeting agenda to each group, District Officer and District Committee Chair before each monthly business meeting; keeps an updated record of group information such as current GSR, meeting times and places; informs the Area secretary of group changes; supplies needed information to new GSRs, committee chairs and officers (such as a copy of District Guidelines); provides the PI Committee with District minutes, event flyers, and meeting agendas for posting to the District 72 page of the Area 40 website.
+District minutes are to be mailed or emailed within seven days after the District Meeting, and District Meeting agendas are to be mailed or emailed five days prior to the next District Meeting.